-Initiative 20x20 is a regional partnership bringing together 43 technical organizations and institutions, 21 private investors and the governments of 17 countries across Latin America and the Caribbean.
-The initiative harnesses the expertise and capacity of partners to forward the implementation of restoration and conservation efforts across the region, towards the goal of restoring 20 million hectares of degraded land by 2020.
-As the acting secretariat to Initiative 20x20, the World Resources Institute facilitates the dialogue between governments, civil society, and the private sector to build an effective coalition that can achieve the initiative’s goals.
+Initiative 20x20 is a regional partnership bringing together over 70 technical organizations and institutions, 22 private investors and the governments of 17 countries across Latin America and the Caribbean.
+The initiative harnesses the expertise and capacity of partners to forward the implementation of restoration and conservation efforts across the region, towards the goal of protecting and restoring 20 million hectares of degraded land by 2020 (and 50 million ha by 2030).

-COUNTRIES: National governments, regions and programs spanning more than one country, who commit to restore and conserve hectares of land, as well as any policy and strategy in support of restoration and conservation.
+COUNTRIES: National governments, regions and programs spanning more than one country, who commit to restore and conserve hectares of land, as well as to implement any policy and strategy in support of restoration and conservation.

 FINANCIAL PARTNERS: Private sector groups who earmark investment for restoration, including impact investors and companies financing restoration projects.

 TECHNICAL PARTNERS: Organizations and institutions providing expertise and research supporting the implementation of restoration and conservation across the region.
 Learn more about how technical partners engage with the Initiative here.

 TASK FORCES: Initiative 20x20's task forces are groups of representatives from across the initiative's technical partners.
 The members of each task force convene to discuss a key theme of restoration.
 Each task force works to address a key theme for restoration.